 so, what are you going to do otherwise? why did you begin your spiritual practice in the first place? what do you want? what was your initial inspiration that brought you here? what do you expect from your teacher? what do you learn from hearing the teachings? what is the practice? are you doing anything? are you trying to become something other than being yourself?...

-this down time is very important. it helps us to make our spiritual practice more pure without hopes and fears, preconception, expectation, or agenda, that we tend to carry them with us along the way. it helps clearing away the ground and brings us back
+this down time is very important. it helps us to make our spiritual practice more pure without hope and fear, preconception, expectation, or agenda. it helps clearing the ground and brings us back

 that's the only way our life can be real and we can be truly alive.

 see, there's actually no choice if you really want to live a real life. ups and downs are part of the whole picture and it's the sign that things are still moving and your life is still unfolding beautifully.